Doctor Samantha Andres

-Addressing drivers of dieback in an endangered tree species, persoonia hirsuta (hairy geebung)
+Addressing drivers of dieback in an endangered shrub species, persoonia hirsuta

 Persoonia hirsuta (Proteaceae) is a Critically Endangered shrub species known only to the Sydney Basin region of New South Wales.
 Presently, P. hirsuta is experiencing population decline across its range due to threats of urban development, low seedling recruitment, and observed dieback both in situ (under sterile or optimum conditions), and ex situ by an unknown cause.
 Understanding what drives dieback in this species, and limits new seedling recruitment is critical for the effective conservation and management of this critically endangered, iconic member of the Australian landscape.